How can songs and music help you learn French?

 Try various music genres to discover what you enjoy.
 This can be very beneficial for learning French.

 French offers a mixed range of styles.
 Some examples include jazz, reggaeton, pop, rock, salsa, and various local genres.
-Try out varied genres to discover your preferred styles.
+Explore varied genres to identify your preferred styles.

 5. Start with familiar songs